artsandmetaphysics/goodlifeodyssey/notes/job-and-the-problem-of-evil.md

 ---
 title: >
-  "Job" and the Problem of Evil
+  _Job_ and the Problem of Evil
 description: >
-  "Job" and the Problem of Evil
+  Notes on _Job_ and the Problem of Evil
-type: note
 ---

 ## Outline